 Serving the SW Florida Area Since 1983

-Gulf Shore Cooling, Inc in Fort Myers provides professional heating and cooling services to all of southwest Florida.
+Gulf Shore Cooling, LLC in Fort Myers provides professional heating and cooling services to all of southwest Florida.
 We offer an annual energy savings agreement that helps ensure that your HVAC system is efficient and clean.
 This involves indoor air quality maintenance throughout your home.
 Our highly-skilled, NATE-certified technicians excel at tuning up, repairing, and installing all types of heating, cooling, and indoor air quality equipment.
 We are a Lennox Premier Dealer, Rheem Pro Partner, and Mitsubishi Diamond Dealer.
-Contact Gulf Shore Cooling, Inc to set up a time for us to do carbon monoxide testing on your home.
+Contact Gulf Shore Cooling, LLC to set up a time for us to do carbon monoxide testing on your home.